opentrack/opentrack/README.md

 - Mathijs Groothuis (@MathijsG, dozens of bugs and other issues reported; NL translation)
 - The Russian community from the [IL-2 Sturmovik forums](https://forum.il2sturmovik.ru/) (reporting bugs, requesting important features)
 - OpenCV authors and maintainers <<https://github.com/opencv/opencv/>>.

+## Contributing

+Code, translations,

+Please see [basic rules for contributing](https://github.com/opentrack/opentrack/blob/unstable/CONTRIBUTING.md).
+There's also a guide for [working with core code](https://github.com/opentrack/opentrack/wiki/Hacking-opentrack).
+For writing input and output modules you don't need this guide except for

 ## License and warranty